What is an image in your mind of a pineapple bun look like?

 You must wrap the custard with the pastry before putting on the topping.
 The rest of the pineapple bun’s steps with custard filling are identical to this recipe.

 Other similar Chinese buns with the pineapple bun

 Check out the following Asian bread recipes if you like this pineapple bun recipe.

 1. Japanese milk bread– This is one of the softest bun recipes I have tried.
 It takes a little more time to prepare because you need to make the TangZhong, but it is worth the effort if you like soft buns.

-2. Pull-apart garlic bread is a unique bread loaf that can be pulled into slices without cutting it.
+2. Pull-apart garlic bread is a unique bread loaf that can be pulled into slices without cutting.

-3. Hong Kong-style sausage roll is a dainty small roll with sausage wrapped within the bread dough.
+3. Hong Kong-style sausage roll is a dainty small roll with sausage wrapped in bread dough.
 It is a widely popular item in Asian bakeries.

 Bread Dough (A)

 - 25ml of milk